Info for International Admitted Students

 Certificate of Eligibility (I-20) Process

 Admitted international students pursuing their BAC degree in Boston must obtain an F-1 visa in order to seek admission to the U.S. for full-time studies.
 However, before you apply for an F-1 visa to study at the BAC, you must receive an immigration form called the Certificate of Eligibility (I-20) from us; the form I-20 is processed and maintained in the Student and Exchange Visitor Information System (SEVIS).
-This process will be completed with the International Admissions Counselor, Jennifer Stanley.
+This process will be completed with the International Admissions Counselor, Olga Suchkova.

 - Copy of your valid passport